-In the following sections titled 'Key Focus Areas' we have highlighted the relevant statements from our Sustainable Development Policy and provided a more detailed explanation describing how we approach each of these aspects.
+In the following sections headed 'Key Focus Area' we have highlighted the relevant statements from our Sustainable Development Policy and provided a more detailed explanation describing how we approach each of these aspects.

-We have also included the major performance requirements from our health, safety, environment and community Standards.
+We have also included the major performance requirements from our HSEC Group Level Documents.
 As previously mentioned, we have only included sustainability elements that are of interest to our stakeholders.